gecio/gecio.github.io/docs/_optimist/guided_tour/step15/index.en.md

 ## The first template

-As we have mentioned earlier, our template needs to start with a version definition.
+As we have mentioned earlier, your template needs to start with a version definition.

-In this example, we will use *2016-10-14* as our version.
+In this example, you will use *2016-10-14* as your version.
 We mentioned other versions in the previous step.

-Our template now contains this:
+Your template now contains this:

 ```yaml
 heat_template_version: 2016-10-14
 ```

-Even though it is optional, it is best practice to add a description to our template.
+Even though it is optional, it is best practice to add a description to your template.

 ```yaml